How the Predator UAV Works

 Advertisement

-• The beam lands on the target and pulses to attract the laser seekers at the end of each Hellfire missile.
+• The beam would land on the target and pulse to attract the laser seekers at the end of each Hellfire missile.

-• The on-board computer uses the beam to makes calculations about trajectory and distance.
+• The on-board computer used the beam to make calculations about trajectory and distance.

-Sensors bundled in the MTS also calculate wind speed, direction, and other battlefield variables to gather all of this data into a firing solution.
-This process is known as "painting the target."
-Once a target is painted, the MQ-1 can unleash its own missiles to destroy the target or send the firing solution to other aircraft or ground forces so they can destroy it.
+Sensors bundled in the MTS also calculated wind speed, direction and other battlefield variables to gather all of this data into a firing solution.
+This process was known as "painting the target."

 Advertisement